oktadev/okta-blog/_source/_posts/2017-11-20-build-an-iOS-app-with-secure-authentication-in-20-minutes.md

 title: 'Build an iOS App with Secure Authentication in 20 Minutes'
 author: jordan-melberg
 by: internal-contributor
+description: "This post will show you how to add OpenID Connect for user Authentication into your native iOS application, using Swift."
 communities: [mobile]
 tags: [authentication, oidc, ios, swift, cocoapods, oauth]
 type: conversion